강의

 • You can get a job as a developer faster than doing it alone.

-• You will learn how to grow as a 'deep developer' beyond just finding a job, and you will be able to successfully change jobs while receiving a significant increase in salary.
+• You can learn how to grow as a 'deep developer' beyond just getting a job, significantly increase your salary, and successfully change jobs.

-• You can escape the hellish commute of 5 days a week and get closer to a life where you can make money with just your laptop.
+• You can escape the life of commuting on hellish trains 5 days a week and get closer to a life where you can generate income with just a laptop.

-But what we can get from that secret document is clear.
+However, what can be obtained through that confidential document is clear.

-If you make the contents of the secret document and 1:1 chat room your own and study them consistently,
+If you make the confidential documents and 1:1 intensive chat room content your own and study consistently,

-We also provide guidance on how to quickly achieve your dream salary.
+We'll also guide you on the path to quickly reach your dream salary.

 Recommended for